translation/angular/README.md

 // Comment
 // Provide a plain-text description to the translators in the interface
+$localize `:Big button at the bottom of the invoicing page:Send the invoice`;

+// Context & Comment
-$localize`:Big button at the bottom of the invoicing page:Send the invoice`;
+$localize `:invoicing|Big button at the bottom of the invoicing page:Send the invoice`;
 ~~~

 ## Installation